Auksti velmēti vs. Karsti velmēts tērauds

 Procesa pārskats

-Cold rolling is a metalworking process that refines and enhances hot rolled steel by subjecting it to further deformation at lower temperatures.
+Cold rolling is a metalworking process ka refines and enhances hot rolled steel by subjecting it to further deformation at lower temperatures.

 The process eliminates scale, improves mechanical properties, and ensures superior quality.